April 25th, 2018

 Don Ernesto has lived in Los Robles for over 40 years.
 78 years old, he has lived alone in a small, simple home made of tambo (open-air wood structure) without any family nearby.
 A few people in the community stop by his home to bring food and visit every once in a while, aware of his situation.
 Due to his age and years of working in the fields, Don Ernesto now suffers from many health issues, unable to work on home improvement projects to enhance his living conditions.

 After getting to know Don Ernesto and seeing his circumstances, a family in Los Robles decided to take action.
 They began working to repair his home, motivated to help Don Ernesto because he had served so many others in the community as well in his youth.
 Don Ernesto graciously accepted their support, which expanded to over 45 people in the community working together with a private company to improve his home.
+The family of community member Javier Lopez Gonzalez led the effort to complete this project.
 Each of these community members – neighbors, friends and acquaintances – donated materials (wood, zinc, paint, nails, etc.) and hands-on work in their free time to create a space of dignity for Don Ernesto, little by little.

 This beautiful act of community members coming together reflects the power of community development from within.
 The individuals who saw Don Ernesto’s needs and decided to take action and are determined to continue supporting him to provide a comfortable and happy home where he can spend his days.

 Comunidad Connect was excited to join their efforts to support Don Ernesto improve his living conditions.
-Volunteers with Doctors Ben and Karen Thrower who came down in February worked on home improvement projects to lay down a concrete floor and build a ventilated stove in his home since he cooks for himself.
+A group from Smoke Rise Baptist Church met Don Ernesto during a home prayer visit in February, learning about Don Ernesto’s past challenges and seeing how happy he is to be in his new home.
+Volunteers that came down with Doctors Ben and Karen Thrower also worked on home improvement projects to lay down a concrete floor and build a ventilated stove in his home since he cooks for himself.
 Don Ernesto was extremely grateful for the support.

 We invite you to come to Los Robles and get to know inspiring members of the community.
 If you stop by Don Ernesto’s new place, be prepared to listen to lots of stories and spend a good time with him.